syszern/cybersecurity-portfolio/security-incident-reports/description.md

 ## Security Incident Reports
 This section highlights a collection of projects dedicated to identifying, analyzing, and addressing cybersecurity incidents.
 The primary objective of these projects is to enhance the security posture of the affected systems through thorough investigation, root cause analysis, and the implementation of preventive measures.

-## Security Incident Analysis for a Cooking Website
-**Background:** Visitors to the cooking website *yummyrecipesforme.com* experienced a security issue when loading the main webpage.
-The cybersecurity analyst's role is to investigate, identify, document, and recommend a solution to the security problem.

-**Objective:** Investigate the security event, identify the affected network protocols, and recommend a preventive security measure.

-**Tasks:**
-1. **Investigate the Security Event:** Review a tcpdump log to analyze the network traffic and identify the network protocols used to establish the connection between the user and the website.

-2. **Identify Network Protocols:** Understand the communication rules and standards used by networked devices to transmit data.
-Recognize how malicious actors can exploit these protocols to invade and attack private networks.

-3. **Document the Incident:** Record the details of what occurred during the security incident.

-4. **Recommend a Security Measure:** Propose one security measure to implement to prevent similar security problems in the future.
+## Analyzing Network Attacks for Travel Agency
+**Background:** A security analyst at a travel agency received an automated alert indicating an issue with the web server, which employees use to access vacation package information.
+The alert suggested a potential disruption in service, requiring immediate investigation.

+**Objective:**
-**Outcome:** Enhance the security of *yummyrecipesforme.com* by identifying and addressing the security issue, documenting the incident, and implementing preventive measures to protect against future attacks.
+The goal is to investigate the security event, identify the nature of the attack, document the incident thoroughly, and recommend preventive measures to avoid similar future occurrences.

+**Key Tasks:**
+1. **Investigate the Security Event:**
+Upon attempting to access the website, the analyst encountered a connection timeout.
+A packet sniffer was used to capture data packets, revealing an unusually high volume of TCP SYN requests from an unfamiliar IP address.

+2. **Identify the Attack:**
+The web server was overwhelmed by a flood of incoming traffic, indicating a potential SYN flood attack, commonly associated with a Denial of Service (DoS) attack aimed at exhausting the server's resources.

+3. **Immediate Response:**
+The web server was temporarily taken offline to recover, and the company’s firewall was configured to block the offending IP address, mitigating the immediate threat and restoring service.

+4. **Alert Management:**
+The manager was promptly notified about the issue, and next steps were discussed to prevent recurrence.
+The attack type and its impact on the server were documented for senior management to understand and address the risks.

+**Outcome:**
+The incident was resolved by identifying the attack, taking immediate corrective action, and implementing a more robust defense strategy to prevent future attacks.
+The travel agency’s website security was reinforced, enhancing its ability to handle such threats in the future.

-## DNS & HTTP Traffic Analysis for Cybersecurity Incident
+## Network Traffic Analysis for Cybersecurity Incident

 **Objective:**
   - Analyze the DNS & HTTP traffic log to identify a network protocol.